boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/date-picker.md

 #### Title Alignment

-This allows you to handle the alignment of widget title to either `left, center, or right.`
+This allows you to handle the alignment of widget title to either `left, center, or right`.

 #### Title Color